Gospel of Matthew: The King has Come |

 8. The Great Commission of the Messiah (28:11-20).

-Introduction to Gospel of Matthew by Wil Pounds (c) 2006.
+Message by Wil Pounds (c) 2018.
 Anyone is free to use this material and distribute it, but it may not be sold under any circumstances whatsoever without the author's written consent.

 Scripture quoted by permission.
 Quotations designated (NET) are from the NET Bible® copyright ©1996-2006 by Biblical Studies Press, L.L.C. http://www.bible.org/.
 All rights reserved.

 Wil is a graduate of William Carey University, B. A.; New Orleans Baptist Theological Seminary, Th.
 M.; and Azusa Pacific University, M. A. He has pastored in Panama, Ecuador and the U. S, and served for over 20 years as missionary in Ecuador and Honduras.
-He had a daily expository Bible teaching ministry head in over 100 countries for ten years.
+He had a daily expository Bible teaching ministry heard in over 100 countries from 1972 until 2005, and a weekly radio program until 2016.
 He continues to seek opportunities to be personally involved in world missions.
 Wil and his wife Ann have three grown daughters.
-He currently serves as a Baptist pastor and teaches seminary extension courses in Honduras.
+He currently serves as a Baptist missionary, and teaches seminary extension courses and Evangelism in Depth conferences in Honduras, Nicaragua, Peru, India and Ecuador.
+Wil also serves as the International Coordinator and visiting professor of Bible and Theology at Peniel Theological Seminary in Riobamba, Ecuador.